elastic/ecctl/docs/ecctl_user_key_list.md

 ### Options

 ```
       --all           If specified, lists all API keys for all platform users
   -h, --help          help for list
+      --user string   user id for the specified action
 ```

 ### Options inherited from parent commands